 Did you know

-We have the following clinics here at the health centre: Osteopathy, Acupuncture, physiotherapy, ultrasound, Echocardiograms, balance and hearing clinic, diabetes educational programmes, Hypnotherapy, Pilates and foot care.
+We have the following clinics here at the health centre: Osteopathy, Acupuncture, ultrasound, Echocardiograms, balance and hearing clinic, diabetes educational programmes, Hypnotherapy, Pilates and foot care.
 See "Clinics & Services" for more details.

 STOP PRESS!!!!
 READ ALL ABOUT IT!!!!!